barakeel/oeis-synthesis/README_smt.md

 Each line of the file is of the form `p1=p2` and should be completed to produce a file where each line has the form:
 `p1=p2>c1|c2|...`
-where c1 and c2 predicates produced during inference.
+where c1 and c2 are predicates produced during inference.

 ### Setting up the prover
 - Copy a binary of `z3` to the `src` directory (name it `z3`).